XspeedPL/DuckBot/README.md

 * `stopsong` - Immediately stops playing a song, if there's one playing

 ## Command scripting syntax
-Text contained within a script is outputted exactly as it is, with the exception of a few special characters.
+Text contained within a script is outputted exactly as it is, with the exception of a few special constructs.
-Those characters are: `{`, `,` and `|`.
-The first two are used to execute functions.
+Those constructs are marked following characters: `{`, `:`, `,`, `}` and `|`.
+The first four are used to execute functions.
-The last is used to construct a Switch-type command.
+The last is used to create a Switch-type command.
 More on that later.
 Special characters can be escaped by using the `^` character.
 Functions share the following syntax: `{func_name:arg_1,arg_2,...}`.
 All functions have a specified minimum amount of arguments, if more than neccessary are passed to the function, they are ignored.
+In case a function doesn't receive enough arguments or another problem occurs the function returns an error string (ie. `!FORMAT_ERROR!`).
+Functions may also be passed as arguments to another function to create nested constructs.
+Take note that arguments are evaluated only when actually used, in example:
+When evaluating a construct such as: `{input:0,{calc:2+2}}`, the `{calc}` function will never be called, because `{input}` uses only one argument.

 ### Available functions:
 * `{calc:expr}` - Calculates the value of given expression (for syntax look [here on MSDN](https://msdn.microsoft.com/en-us/library/system.data.datacolumn.expression(v=vs.71).aspx))